milena-t/PhD_chapter1/README.md

 ## Genome annotation with BRAKER

 Use BRAKER3 with the orthoDB arthropoda dataset to uniformly annotate all genomes.
 Since I don't use RNAseq, technically BRAKER2 is run but I use the BRAKER3 docker container ([here](https://hub.docker.com/r/teambraker/braker3)).
-Since the Uppmax cluster doesn't allow docker containers/images, I used a singularity container to make a singularity image of the docker container (see `src/make_singularity_image_braker3`).
+Since the Uppmax cluster doesn't allow docker containers/images, I used a docker container to run singularity to make a singularity image of the docker container (see `src/make_singularity_image_braker3`).
 I use the orthoDB Arthropoda proteinfasta provided by the BRAKER authors for evidence (v12 [here](https://bioinf.uni-greifswald.de/bioinf/partitioned_odb12/)).

 ### Running BRAKER